-TUCSON, Ariz.
-(AP) - Pima County is considering no longer hiring smokers, and putting a price on workers who do smoke.
+Pima County will consider later this month whether to no longer hire smokers and put a price on workers who do smoke.

 The Pima County Board of Supervisors is scheduled to vote Dec.
 16 on a policy that would refuse the hiring of any smokers, the Arizona Daily Star reported.
-The proposal would also impose a 30 percent health-insurance surcharge on employees who smoke or consumer other tobacco products.
+The proposal would also impose a 30 percent health-insurance surcharge on employees who smoke or consume other tobacco products.

-County health officials say the policy could lead to more than $1 million in savings annually in health-care costs.
+According to county health officials, the policy could lead to more than $1 million in savings annually in health-care costs.
 Pima County Administrator Chuck Huckelberry said there will likely be significant saving if smokers and tobacco users are gradually replaced with healthier workers.

-The county estimates 32 percent of its more than 2,000 workers are tobacco users.
+The county health department estimates 32 percent of its more than 2,300 workers are tobacco users.
 The department said in a memo that tobacco users cost the county $13.4 million annually.

 But some say essentially prohibiting employees from smoking on their personal time goes too far.
 Dr. Michael Siegel, a Boston University public health professor who advocates for smoke-free workplaces, said the ban is a form of employment discrimination.